UPDATE: Real ID Deadline Postponed to 2023

-The TSA is changing their identification requirements.
+A little more than a year away, the TSA is changing its identification requirements.
 Here’s exactly what this means for you, and how TSA “REAL ID” protocol affects future air travel.
+Effective on

 If you have been inside an airport recently, you may have seen signage at TSA checkpoints that announce there are going to be changes to what constitutes an acceptable ID for air travel.